spsatuva/spsatuva.github.io/_pages/resources/courses.md

 </div>
 </div>

-<div class="collapse-list-wrapper4phys3170"
+<div class="collapse-list-wrapper4phys3140"
-     id="wrapper-3170">
+     id="wrapper-3140">
 <div class="collapse-list-heading collapsed"
          data-toggle="collapse"
-         data-target="#3170"
+         data-target="#3140"
-         aria-controls="3170"
+         aria-controls="3140"
          aria-expanded="false">

 <i class="arrow h2arrow"></i>
-<h2> Intermediate Lab (1 or 2): PHYS 3170 or 3180 </h2>
+<h2> Intermediate Lab: PHYS 3140 </h2>

 </div>

 <div class="collapse-list-target collapse"
          id="3170"
-         aria-labelledby="3170"
+         aria-labelledby="3140"
-         data-parent="#wrapper-3170">
+         data-parent="#wrapper-3140">

 <p>
-Intermediate lab 1 and 2 are the same course, just offered during different semesters.
-These courses are designed to teach students on how to run more complicated and modern experiments that are based on quantum mechanics, solid state physics, and optics.
+ This course is designed to teach students on how to run more complicated and modern experiments that are based on quantum mechanics, solid state physics, and optics.
 Students will also learn on how to write extensive and thorough lab reports that require reading peer reviwed literature.
 Students will be paired up in partners and will choose 5 experiments to do that take about 2.5 weeks each.
 You will write a lab report for 4 of them and will then present the last one for a presentation grade.
 <br>
 <br>
 Like most labs, you can expect a lot of work outside of class.
 <br>
 <br>
-Prerequisite: Elementary Lab 2 (PHYS 2640) or General Physics II Workshop (PHYS 2419).
-Intermidate Lab 1 (PHYS 3170) is an independent course, and not a prerequisite for PHYS 3180
+Prerequisite: Intro Physics 2 Workshop (PHYS 2419).
 </p>
 </div>
 </div>